ThowZzy/TizenTube/README.md

 # TizenTube-Legacy ?

 This fork follows another development path than the original TizenTube, the original now uses TizenBrew.
 But I liked the TizenTube only project so I brought it back with the improvements I personally wanted.
+One of the main focus is to improve the ease of install and the ease of use in general, to make it more accessible.

 ## How it works